alfianlosari/ChatGPTSwift/README.md

 ## History List

 The client stores the history list of the conversation that will be included in the new prompt so ChatGPT aware of the previous context of conversation.
-When sending new prompt, the client will make sure the token is not exceeding 4000 (using calculation of 1 token=4chars), in case it exceeded the token, some of previous conversations will be truncated.
+When sending new prompt, the client will make sure the token count is not exceeding 4096 using [GPTEncoder library](https://github.com/alfianlosari/GPTEncoder) to calculate tokens in string, in case it exceeded the token, some of previous conversations will be truncated.
 In future i will provide an API to specify the token threshold as new gpt-4 model accept much bigger 8k tokens in a prompt.

 ### View Current History List